Law Enforcement

 Dr. Michael Beshears

-James Q. Wilson and George L. Kelling, authors of the groundbreaking article, Broken Windows: The Police and Neighborhood Safety, in the March 1982 issue of The Atlantic Monthly, postulated the broken windows thesis that unaddressed disorder is a sign that no one cares and invites both further disorder and more serious crime.
-By examining the Wilson-Kelling hypothesis in more than 40 cities, Wesley Skogan found that disorder is indeed the first step in what he terms, “the downward spiral of urban decay” (Harcourt, 2001).
+James Q. Wilson and George L. Kelling, authors of the groundbreaking article, Broken Windows: The Police and Neighborhood Safety, in the March 1982 issue of The Atlantic Monthly, postulated the broken windows thesis that unaddressed disorder is a sign that no one cares and invites both further disorder and more severe crime.
+By examining the Wilson-Kelling hypothesis in more than 40 cities, Wesley Skogan found that disorder is the first step in “the downward spiral of urban decay” (Harcourt, 2001).
 READ MORE

 Dr. Michael Beshears, Dr. Michelle Beshears, and Dr. Mark Boind

-The structure of law enforcement agencies typically in a quasi-military organization used to promote efficient management and clear communication chains during a crisis.
-Not all departments are identical, but the majority of agencies follow the same concept.
+The structure of law enforcement agencies, typically in a quasi-military organization, is used to promote efficient management and transparent communication chains during a crisis.
+Not all departments are identical, but most agencies follow the same concept.
 READ MORE

 Understanding The Concept of Community Policing